sharon-hadar-leverate/dockers_gcloud/README.md

 # dockers_gcloud
-build up multiple dockers and use twitter stream api to back twits to Mongodb base on location
+### Build up an docker image that use twitter stream api to back twits to Mongodb base on location and run it on multiple vm with Kubernete cluster

-Create Project enable billing and Google Cloud APIs
+Create Project enable billing and Google Cloud APIs (or use Ubuntu)

 ### Add API:
 •	Compute Engine API